Spectral graph clustering via the Expectation-Solution algorithm: Simulations

-For models 1 and 2 the EM algorithms approximately match the ES algorithms' performance for large $n$.
-As $n$ increases, the component variances of both mixtures shrink around the component means, pulling the points into tight, distinct clusters.
+For models 1 and 2 (Figure \ref{fig:mix1_2_plot}) the EM algorithms approximately match the ES algorithms' performance for large $n$.
+Due to the sample size $n$ featuring in the denominator of the component variances, the clusters of both mixtures shrink around the component means as $n$ increases, pulling the points into tight, distinct clusters.
 EM tended to cluster more accurately than ES in models 3 and 4, and we credit this to the fact that in these settings the point clouds overlap significantly for small to moderate $n$, and it is not until around $n = 700$ that distinct clusters start to form.

-In model 1, the ES algorithms tend to more accurately estimate the component means, variances, and weights than do the EM algorithms.
+In model 1 the ES algorithms tend to more accurately estimate the component means, variances, and weights than do the EM algorithms.
 As $n$ increases the accuracy of the EM algorithms begins to match that of the ES algorithms; again, we suspect that this is due to the emergence of distinct clusters.
 In model 2, the EM algorithms perform more accurate estimation for small $n$, but are overtaken by the ES algorithms as $n$ increases.
 Owing to the fact that $\textbf{x}_2$ arises as the latent positions for a sparse SBM (relative to that corresponding to $\textbf{x}_1$), we suspect that as $n$ increases beyond 900 parameter estimation by either algorithm will be comparable as this model's clusters further separate.

-In models 3 and 4 the ES algorithms largely fail to estimate the parameters more accurately than the EM algorithms, save for around $n = 800$ in model 3.
-Due to the decreasing trend in the confidence bounds in table 4 as $n$ increases, as well as the fact that $\textbf{x}_4$ corresponds to a sparser SBM than does $\textbf{x}_4$, we suspected that this phenomenon is replicated at a range of $n > 900$ where the ES algorithms outperform the EM algorithms in model 4.
-Hence we repeated the experiment for $n = 1000, 1100, \dots, 1700$ and output the results to table 5, which does indeed indicate a range for which $ES\circ LSE$ beats $EM\circ LSE$, both in terms of clustering accuracy and parameter estimation.
+In models 3 and 4 (Figure \ref{fig:mix3_4_plot}) the ES algorithms tend to cluster the points less accurately than their EM counterparts, particularly so when $n$ is relatively small.
+Moreover, in these settings the ES algorithms largely fail to estimate the parameters more accurately than the EM algorithms, save for around $n = 800$ in model 3.
+Due to the decreasing trend in the confidence bounds as $n$ increases, as well as the fact that $\textbf{x}_4$ corresponds to a sparser SBM than does $\textbf{x}_3$, we suspect that this phenomenon is replicated at a range of $n > 900$ where the ES algorithms outperform the EM algorithms in model 4 as indicated by the downward trend of the $p$-values in the bottom-right plot.